plexus/pie-a-la-mode/README.md

 > one—the bank, the store, or you—is going to be very unhappy.

 This turns into a running example, talking about various ways of approaching this.
-Further down they add "pie à la mode" to the menu
+Further down they add "pie à la mode" to the menu.
+I thought it would be interesting to look at different ways to solve this in Clojure, so I shared this exercise, and a bunch of people sent in their solution.

+Toot asking for submissions: https://toot.cat/@plexus/111447816873237415

 - pie-a-la-mode-orig

 The original exercise, containing a race condition.

+- pie-a-la-mode-locking

+Most basic way to fix this, wrap the read+write code into a `locking` macro, but loses some amount of concurrency.

 - pie-a-la-mode-epidiah-stm
 - pie-a-la-mode-johnny-stm